monokles/projamming/README.md

 It allows you to "jam" with multiple computers by connecting to the server and sending whatever you want to it.
 Different computers produce different sounds.
 Even just connecting to the network already generates traffic, which translates into sounds.

-===The technology===
+The technology
+---

-We used python with pygame for playing sound.
+We used Python with Pygame for playing sound.
 We listen on the network directly without a library using a raw socket.
 We also used some samples from Sonic Pi.
 And a lot of Club Mate to stay awake.